-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2016.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were
+Admitted applicants should include wait-listed students who were mistitution).
+Admitted applicants should include wait-listed stu dents who were C1 Total first-time, first-year (freshman) men who applied 0 C1 Total first-time, first-year (freshman) women who applied 5666 C1 Total first-time, first-year (freshman) men who were admitted 0 C1 Total first-time, first-year (freshman) women who were admitted 1251 C1 Total full-time, first-time, first-year (freshman) men who enrolled 0 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0

-(b) applicant of montation/i /talintica applicante circula monace in ait notoa otaaonte C1 Total first-time, first-year (freshman) men who applied 0 C1 Total first-time, first-year (freshman) women who applied 4478 C1 Total first-time, first-year (freshman) men who were admitted 0 C1 Total first-time, first-year (freshman) women who were admitted 1349 C1 Total full-time, first-time, first-year (freshman) men who enrolled 0 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 586 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0
+C1 Total full-time, first-time, first-year (freshman) women who enrolled 605 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0